kbakirov/AWS-Rekognition/README.md

 # Rekognition
 Making a face recognition system by using AWS Rekognition API

-In this project we are going to deploy 3 following servers:
+In this project we are going to deploy 3 servers on AWS Cloud:
 - Frontend on Apache web server
+- Backend
+- Database storage